-We will walk you through the process of understanding the development process for your iOS apps and what technology you need.
+We will walk you through the development process for your iOS apps and what technology you need.
 However, briefly looking at all the technology pieces together is helpful.
-These are the key iOS development technology pieces you will need to know in order to build a successful app and get it on the app store:
+These are the key iOS development technologies you will need to know in order to build a successful app and get it on the App Store:

-- Apple's Developer Website
+- Apple's developer web site

-- App Telemetry

-- App Analytices
+- iTunes Connect

-- iPhone Swift SDK
+- Xcode

 - Swift

-- Object-Oriented Programming and Logic
+- Object-oriented programming and logic

-- Xcode IDE

 - Debugging

-- Performance Tuning
+- Performance tuning

 We know this is a lot of technology.
-Don't worry-we will go through it and will be comfortable using it.
+Don't worry, we will go through it, and you will become comfortable using it.